paulo-bettencourt/spotify-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Docker

+To create a containerized image of the app in Docker, execute the following command:

+`docker build -t spotify-app .`

+This command will build the Docker image with the tag "spotify-app" based on the Dockerfile in the current directory.

+To set up and run the image on Docker, use the following command:

+`docker run -p 80:80 spotify-app`

+This command will start a Docker container using the "spotify-app" image and map port 80 on the host to port 80 within the container.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.